 You can download the rain sensor library for Proteus from the link below.
 Both simple simulation and simulation with the Arduino board are available.

 7. Magnetic Reed Switch Library for Proteus

 We’re sharing this library first time as you won’t find it in the proteus database before.
-Click the link below to download a magnetic reed switch library for proteus.Download Magnetic Reed Switch Library for Proteus
+Click the link below to download a magnetic reed switch library for Proteus.

 8. Infrared Sensor Library for Proteus

 That was all about New Proteus Libraries of Digital Sensors.
 I hope you like this article.
-I’ve dissected every piece in easy to read and easy-to-understand step-by-step tutorial.
-You can DIY, simulate, and incorporate this library in your project just by reading our posts.
+I’ve dissected every piece in an easy-to-read and easy-to-understand step-by-step tutorial.
+You can DIY, simulate, and incorporate this library into your project just by reading our posts.
 If you find any difficulty in the simulation or execution of your proteus project, I’m here to help you.
 And don’t forget to share your valuable suggestions or feedback, they help us create quality content.
 Thank you for reading this post.